JoeOwnage67/RPGPatchMod/README.md

 -**Medieval Medicines MO Edition** eye patch if **[CZK] Eye Prosthetics (Continued)** is loaded.

 **Added:**
--Compatibility for **Grimoires** mod to spawn Grimoires in lootable bookshelves in Medieval Overhaul hideouts and ruins.
+-Compatibility for **Grimoires** mod to spawn grimoires in lootable bookshelves in Medieval Overhaul hideouts and ruins.
 -Compatibility for **[CZK] Eye Prosthetics (Continued)**:
   	-changed research to align with Medieval Overhaul.
 	-made tribal eyepatch recipe use any leather instead of just light leather.